anantnrg/Arduino-Basics/README.md

       - [Schematic](#LCD-Display-Schematic)

 <!-- /TOC -->
 It contains 10 different examples using the Arduino Mega and various different components such as LEDs, pushbuttons, piezo buzzers, LCDs etc..
-These example should work fine with and Arduino board with the only difference being the pins are to be used.
+These example should work fine with any Arduino board with the only difference being the pins which are to be used.

 ## Commonly used pins for each boards